Evernorth/mongo-kafka-credential-provider/README.md

 **Description**:  This repo provides an implementation of the pluggable interface [CustomCredentialProvider](https://github.com/mongodb/mongo-kafka/blob/master/src/main/java/com/mongodb/kafka/connect/util/custom/credentials/CustomCredentialProvider.java) from the [mongo-kafka](https://github.com/mongodb/mongo-kafka/) repo.

 The [mongo-kafka connector](https://www.mongodb.com/docs/kafka-connector/current/) enabled a pluggable [interface](https://github.com/mongodb/mongo-kafka/commit/6e43b1d97f52be6d862328e442eea8ece5492d30) in release 1.13.0.
-This was done to enable injection of a custom credential provider in the mongo client that gets created for both the sink and the source connectors.
+This enhancement enabled injection of a custom credential provider in the mongo client that gets created for both the sink and the source connectors.
 The implementation of this interface is not provided in the mongo-kafka connector repo as it could have different variations (such as different credential providers from AWS) or any other credential provider that can be injected in the MongoClient.
 The kafka connect framework allows us to provide custom jars that can be made available on the class path by providing a plugin location.